Meghanath91/scheduler/README.md

 An application that allows the user to book appointments with selected interviewer throughout the week.
 The user can also edit and delete appointments.

+1. Please Go to  <https://nervous-hypatia-206169.netlify.com/> in your browser.

 # Final Product
 ScreenShot of Home page Layout
 !["ScreenShot of Home page Layout"](https://github.com/Meghanath91/scheduler/blob/master/public/images/interview_scheduler1.jpg)